mathigon/tropicsu/lessons/simple-harmonic-motion/content.md

 1. What is Simple Harmonic Motion (SHM)?
 2. What are simple harmonic oscillators?
 Discuss an example.
-3. What is the BruntñV‰is‰l‰ frequency and how can it be used to predict cloud formations and the occurrence of thunderstorms?
+3. What is the Brunt-V√§is√§l√§  frequency and how can it be used to predict cloud formations and the occurrence of thunderstorms?
 4. How can simple harmonic oscillations in the Earth's atmosphere and oceans be responsible for influencing the climate?

 ---